Did you suffer an aortic aneurysm after taking Levaquin?

 Recent studies have linked the popular antibiotic to the life-threatening injuries aortic aneurysm and aortic dissection.

 If you or someone you love was injured as a result of taking Levaquin, you may be entitled to financial compensation.
-Call the lawyers at Hood National Law Group today to see if you qualify for a Levaquin Lawsuit.
+Call the lawyers at National Injury Help today to see if you qualify for a Levaquin Lawsuit.
 There may be substantial cash awards from claims and settlements from a Levaquin class action lawsuit.

 Call 1-800-214-1010 for a free case evaluation, or use the form on the right-hand side of the screen.